microsoft/FHIR-Converter/docs/how-to-guides/troubleshoot.md

 The InputData value is not null or empty, but is invalid or cannot be parsed.

-#### <u>InnerError code: InputParsingError</u>
+#### __InnerError code: InputParsingError__

   **Root Cause:** InputData parsing logic is specific to the expected format.
 If you are encountering this error, it is likely the result of a mismatch between the InputData and the specified InputDataFormat.

   **Troubleshooting:** Ensure that the InputDataFormat field value in the request body aligns with the format of the InputData field.
 For more information on authoring the request body, view the sample request bodies in the [Use FHIR converter APIs](use-convert-web-apis) document and the sample InputData [here](../../data/SampleData).

-#### <u>InnerError code: InvalidInputDataContent</u>
+#### __InnerError code: InvalidInputDataContent__

   **Root Cause:** The content of the InputData string passed by the user is invalid.

   **Troubleshooting:** Examples of known causes for this error for an Hl7v2 to FHIR request are missing or duplicate Hl7v2 separators, an invalid Hl7v2 message, or an invalid Hl7v2 escape character.
 See the logs for specific details on why the InputData value for the failed request is invalid.
 You can find examples of valid InputData [here](../../data/SampleData).

 ### InvalidRequestBody

 The request body does not match the required format.
 See the [Use FHIR converter APIs](use-convert-web-apis) document for examples of valid request bodies.

-#### <u>InnerError: InvalidInputDataRequestValue</u>
+#### __InnerError: InvalidInputDataRequestValue__

   **Root Cause:** The InputData field is required but is missing or empty.

   **Troubleshooting:** Examine the request body to ensure that the InputData field is present and is not null or empty.

 #### <u>InnerError: InvalidInputDataFormat</u>